All Episodes

 When everything's normal, you go about your business.

-It's when things aren't working, when things aren't right that you notice them, and things aren't right, and they haven't been right for many, many moons.
+It's when things aren't working, when things aren't right, that you notice them and things aren't right.

 And they are getting worse.

-Here, Grab, I'm changing my mind.
+Here, grab, I'm changing my mind.

 Grab soundbite number five.

-We have the forehead here last night on CNN with Anderson Cooper, who said, What's your take on what Carville had to say about Obamo's message being off?
+Who said, what's your take on what Carville had to say about Oblamo's message being off?

-My best friend for almost 30 years now.
+He's my best friend for almost 30 years now.

-And also I advise the pro-Obama superpack.
+And also, I advise the pro-Obama super PAC.

 At the same time, I think James has a point.